xXsteinXx/chara-analysis_at/README.md

-project title: A Case Study to Consider Transformers Models as a Tool for Character Analysis: Finn the Human from Adventure Time
+# Considering Transformers Models as a Tool for Character Analysis with Finn the Human
+### a guide for beginners and familiars in using a use-case specific, fine-tuned, pre-trained large language model

-# project description
+## project description
 The goal of this project is to explain and analyze how a pre-trained, text-generation model like GPT-2 can be used as a supplemental tool for character analysis in literature or other media.
 In